 This vibrancy of South Central Los Angeles attracted various minority groups, including the white minorities and working-class.
 And it was there that most of our locals became familiar with both the sound and style of jazz.
 As Filipinos, Latinos and Jews, along with their African-Americans friends developed a unique form of cross-over jitterbug style of their own: the Zoot Suit.

 I’m told by old timers that for the Zoot Suiters from the eastside there was almost no greater joy than throwing on their “drapes” and riding on over in glorious procession together to Central Ave.
 And that tall feeling of walking into the clubs in all their glory for a night of dancing.

 However, on account of the circumstances and traumas of history, the only Zoot Suiters people seem to remember today are the pachucos.
-It is upon these Mexican-American working-class youth that the ever growing paranoia of youth delinquency and racial disdain of there era would be directed against.
+It is upon these Mexican-American working-class youth that the growing paranoia of youth delinquency and the racial disdain of their era would be directed against.

 As cited by historian Bob Frost:

 “Mexicans in L.A., writes historian James D. Hart, got low wages, were crowded into barrios (ghetto neighborhoods), and were generally scorned by whites.
 Young people were stigmatized as pachucos (juvenile hoodlums).
 The “pachuco generation” was a term used by historian Carey McWilliams to describe these American-born [Mexican-American] kids who reached maturity in the early 1940s.